 8. Should I use my GI Bill?

 Most veterans don’t get jobs from job boards.
 Networking is the big secret.
-As you’re approaching your transition it’s time will spent to increase your network and also tap into your network of veterans going ahead of you to better understand a particular career field.
-They can not only help you decide what career but also give you insights to better prepare yourself.
+As you’re approaching your transition it’s time will spent to increase your network and also tap into your network of better instead of going ahead of you to better understand a particular career field.
+They cannot only help you decide what career but also give you insights to better prepare yourself.

 10. Establish your civilian personal brand